nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-11-tfs-integration-tools-issue-error-occurred-during-the-code-review-of-change-group/index.md

 resourceType: blog
 slug: tfs-integration-tools-issue-error-occurred-during-the-code-review-of-change-group
 aliases:
   - /blog/tfs-integration-tools-issue-error-occurred-during-the-code-review-of-change-group
 tags:
   - kb
   - puzzles
   - tfs2012
   - tfs-integration-platform
 categories:
   - problems-and-puzzles
-coverImage: metro-problem-icon-2-2.png
+preview: metro-problem-icon-2-2.png
 ---

 As part of the Migration process the TFS Integration Platform does a whole bunch of checks to make sure that what is being written in indeed what we want to write and what the destination is excepting. as a result, on occasion you will get a “Error occurred during the code review of change group”.